They wanna spend a little quality time with MOI. (If you’re a Grinch fan, you’ll know that quote. If you’re not a Grinch fan, leave.)

 If I’d only known (before I started my blog):

-How much my obsessive compulsive nature would kick in during my blog design process (which I should’ve seen coming from a mile away).
+How much my obsessive compulsive nature would consume me during my blog design process.

 NOW FOR THE TIP.

 If you don’t already know, quilting is a very involved craft.
 Quilters are constantly looking for ways to cut corners (literally and figuratively), save time, and do multiple things at once.
 With that in mind, I’m going to show you how to complete the tedious task of marking sewing lines on your half-square triangles in less time.

 (1) Grab a few of your squares and line their corners up with a single line on your cutting mat like so:

 (2) Line up the 1/4″ mark of your ruler with that same center line and draw a line down all your squares.